mattmcf/myCompiler/IR_gen/README.md

 ### CG

-`CG` recursively traverses the AST and uses a switch statement to handle quad generation for each case, some of which include control flow such as while loops and logical statements using `$$` and `||`.
+`CG` recursively traverses the AST and uses a switch statement to handle quad generation for each case, some of which include control flow such as while loops and logical statements using `&&` and `||`.

 The base cases for the traversal are when we encounter an int literal, variable identifier or a string literal.
 The CG function will optionally pass up quad arguments with evaluated value of nested expressions.

+### gen_quad
+This is the function that adds a quad to the global list of quads.
+Each quad includes an `op` that we will use to generate target code for the y86.

 ### Strings